netscaler/netscaler-k8s-ingress-controller/docs/how-to/session-affinity.md

 For example, `a.com=ffffffff02091f1045525d5f4f58455e445a4a423660;expires=Fri, 23-Aug-2019 07:01:45`.

-You can configure persistence setting on the ingress Netscaler, using the following Ingress annotation provided by the Citrix ingress controller:
+You can configure persistence setting on the ingress Netscaler, using the following Ingress annotation provided by the Netscaler ingress controller:

     ingress.citrix.com/lbvserver: '{"apache":{"persistenceType":"COOKIEINSERT", "timeout":"20", "cookiename":"k8s_cookie"}}'